nmshahir/sun_and_shadow_lorebook/src/2-1-region_indip.md

 4. __The Indip Expanse__.
 The vast interior of Isndip, "expanding" to the Gold Desert.
 Civilian law does not apply here, mostly because there's no one to enforce it.
 Historically, both Old Indip and Ashenstone's touch here has been very light.

-Within the borders of Indip is __The Palace of the Pointed Crown__, an ancient semi-sovereign religious enclave surrounded by Indipian lands.
+Within the borders of the Indip and the Indip Expanse is __The Palace of the Pointed Crown__, a semi-sovereign religious enclave surrounded by Indipian lands.
 It is included here for convenience, but it is not adminstratively considered part of Indip by the Land Ministry.

 ### 1. The Mulmarch (Mulloch-Izyal)